Starting your own art journal and want to know what basic art journal supplies you need to get you started?

 These pens are permanent and waterproof, which means you can paint over them without causing the ink to run.

+I love these art supplies.
 These are high-quality, water-soluble crayons that can be used for a huge variety of different effects.
-This is really an awesome medium to work in and I love using mine over gesso to create watercolor-type drawings.
+This is really an awesome medium to work in, and I love using mine over gesso to create watercolor-type drawings.

 You can use black India ink with a dip pen to create contour drawings and write words on an art journal spread.